npflueger/npflueger.github.io/_teaching/252-22spring.md

 Problem sets will be posted here.
 All problem sets are due at 10pm, on Gradescope.

+* [Gradescope submission information](handouts/gsinfo.pdf) for all written assignments.
 * [PSet 1](psets/pset1.pdf).
 Due Wednesday 2/16 (written part), and Friday 2/18 (code) at 10pm on Gradescope.
 <!--psets-->